-The General Motors (GM) El Camino and Ford Ranchero are known as coupe utility vehicles in the automobile industry and their origin goes back to Australia in the 1930s when Ford first substituted the rear seat in their Model T and Model A cars for an open bed to carry cargo.
-As the story goes, the first coupe utility vehicle was created in answer to a farmer&@39;s request for a vehicle they could go to church in on Sunday and haul hogs to market in on Monday.
+The Chevrolet El Camino classic cars and Ford Ranchero classic cars are known as coupe utility vehicles in the automobile industry and their origin goes back to Australia in the 1930s when Ford first substituted the rear seat in their Model T and Model A cars for an open bed to carry cargo.
+As the story goes, the first coupe utility vehicle was created in answer to a farmer's request for a vehicle they could go to church in on Sunday and haul hogs to market in on Monday.
 Ford was first to address the need in modern times when they introduced the Ranchero in 1957, and GM followed two years later with the El Camino.

 The first Ford Ranchero body was put on a full sized platform that was used for their two-door Ranch Wagon station wagons.
 It was built on the car assembly line but sold through the truck division.
 Initially there were two models: a basic model that was marketed as a glorified pickup truck and a fancy model that had most of the options offered with full-size cars, and could be ordered with any engine in the Ford lineup.
 It was called a "Meteor" in Canada and it was an instant hit with consumers in both countries.
 Then the economic recession in the 1950s put mid-sized and compact imports in the forefront and in 1960 Ford followed suite by putting the Ranchero on the mid-sized Falcon chassis and rebranding it as a Falcon Ranchero.
 Then in 1966 Ford combined the Falcon and Fairlane lines on the same platform, giving it the look of a Fairlane and the Falcon name was dropped.
 In 1968 Ford replaced the Fairlane with the Torino and the Ranchero was redesigned to fit the larger chassis.
 Then in 1970 the Ranchero received another makeover on the same platform and both the Torino and Ranchero were redesigned again for the 1972 model year.